Each year comes and goes.

 Break out your New Year’s resolution into smaller chunks.

 “Before running a marathon, you need to know how to walk fast and then you can begin to run regularly,” Jones said.
 “Work out smaller steps along the way to accomplish the larger goal.”

 5. Teach yourself it’s not all or nothing.

 “Fortunately, we have second and third chances,” she said.
 “We can repeat the same goals, or parts of the same goals, with much better success the next year.”

 It’s human nature to be easily discouraged.
 Don’t let this stop you.

 Work toward your resolution with a coworker, friend or significant other.
 Even if they have a different resolution, inform them of yours and ask them to regularly check in on your progress.

-“Witnesses hold you accountable,” Ahmed said.
+“Witnesses hold you accountable,” Jones said.
 “If you have a buddy, you can check on each other and review successes.
 It’s easier to avoid slacking with this system.”